Orlando Drug Possession Lawyers

 Florida law breaks illegal drugs into five schedules:

-• Schedule 2: A substance with a high potential for abuse and it currently has an accepted but severely restricted medical use in the U.S. Misuse may lead to severe psychological or physical dependence.
-Includes opium, morphine, hydromorphone, meperidine, methadone, oxycodone, amphetamine, methamphetamine, methylphenidate, fentanyl, and cocaine
+• Schedule 2: A substance with a high potential for abuse and currently has an accepted but severely restricted medical use in the U.S. Misuse may lead to severe psychological or physical dependence.
+Includes opium, morphine, hydromorphone, meperidine, methadone, oxycodone, amphetamine, methamphetamine, methylphenidate, fentanyl, and cocaine.

 • Schedule 3: A substance with a potential for abuse but less than those in Schedules 1 and 2.
-There’s an accepted medical use in the U.S. Abusing the substance may cause moderate or low physical dependence or high psychological dependence or, in the case of anabolic steroids, may result in physical harm.
-Includes buprenorphine products, zolazepam, ketamine, anabolic steroids, and tiletamine
+There’s an accepted medical use in the United States.
+Abusing the substance may cause moderate or low physical dependence or high psychological dependence or, in the case of anabolic steroids, may result in physical harm.
+Includes buprenorphine products, zolazepam, ketamine, anabolic steroids, and tiletamine.

 • Schedule 4: A substance with low potential for abuse compared to those in Schedule 3.
-Medical use of the substance is accepted in the U.S. Misuse may cause limited physical or psychological dependence compared to Schedule 3 substances.
-Includes Darvon, Xanax, and Valium
+Medical use of the substance is accepted in the United States.
+Misuse may cause limited physical or psychological dependence compared to Schedule 3 substances.
+Includes Darvon, Xanax, and Valium.

 Controlled substances are included in the same schedules in federal law.
 As you can see, if you think you won’t get into trouble because you’re not involved in “street drugs” like heroin or cocaine, but instead are fooling around with prescription medications, that could be a very costly mistake.
 You could be in prison if you’re found with enough illegally obtained medications that can be legally purchased by patients with genuine needs.